LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 In order to write your own unit tests, define objects extending the `lgtunit` object.
-You may start by copying the `tests-sample.lgt` file (at the root of the Logtalk distribution) to a `tests.lgt` file in your project directory and edit it to add your tests:
+You may start by copying the `tests-sample.lgt` file (at the root of the Logtalk distribution) to a `tests.lgt` file in your project directory and editing it to add your tests:

 	:- object(tests,
 		extends(lgtunit)).